 From the end of the 1960s to 2006, the number of multinational corporations grew from 7,000 to at least 80,000.¹ For this type of steadily growing corporation, training is key to success.

 Multinational corporations have geographically widespread workforces often comprised of huge numbers of individuals of varying cultures.
 This can make designing, delivering, tracking, and reporting on training a challenge.
-Because the reach of online learning is global, eLearning is the ideal mode of training for multinationals.
+Because the reach of online learning is global, eLearning is the ideal mode of training and development in multinational companies.

 Benefits of eLearning for Multinational Corporations